goharbor/harbor/docs/user_guide.md

 - [LDAP/Active Directory Authentication](#ldap_auth)
 - [OIDC Provider Authentication](#oidc_auth)

-**IMPORTANT**: Once you set the authentication mode, you cannot change it.
-If you create users in the database before you select the authentication mode, Harbor is locked in database mode.
+**IMPORTANT**: If you create users in the database, Harbor is locked in database mode.
+You cannot change to a different authentication mode after you have created local users.

 <a id="db_auth"></a>
 ### Database Authentication

 In database authentication mode, user accounts are stored in the local database.
 By default, only the Harbor system administrator can create user accounts to add users to Harbor.
+You can optionally configure Harbor to allow self-registration.

 1. Log in to the Harbor interface with an account that has Harbor system administrator privileges.
 1. Under **Administration**, go to **Configuration** and select the **Authentication** tab.